Association football in Northern Ireland: Competitions

-The domestic league is the IFA Premiership.
-Some of the major teams include Portadown FC, Glentoran FC and Linfield FC (although Derry City play in the FAI's League of Ireland).
-A notable historic club was Belfast Celtic, which won nineteen championships before resigning from the league and disbanding after a sectarian riot at its Boxing Day match against Linfield.
-Derry City FC also left the league following security issues arising from the Troubles, eventually to play in the League of Ireland.
+The domestic league is the NIFL Premiership.
+Some of the major teams include Linfield, Larne, Crusaders, Cliftonville, Portadown and Glentoran.
+A notable historic club was Belfast Celtic, which won nineteen championships before resigning from the league in 1949 and disbanding after a sectarian riot at its Boxing Day match against Linfield.
+Derry City also left the league in 1972 following security issues arising from the Troubles, eventually to play in the FAI's League of Ireland.
 Linfield has won 56 league championships to date, more than twice as many titles as any other Northern Irish club and the highest tally of national top-flight titles won by any club worldwide.

-The Milk Cup is a successful international youth tournament held annually in Northern Ireland, in which clubs and national teams from anywhere in the world may compete.
+The SuperCupNI is a successful international youth tournament held annually in Northern Ireland, in which clubs and national teams from anywhere in the world may compete.
 Northern Ireland also played host to the 2005 UEFA Under-19 European Championships.

 The Setanta Sports Cup was set up by its sponsors, television channel Setanta Ireland.
-It is an all-island tournament (two groups of four, then semis and final) featuring eight teams, four being from the League of Ireland and four from the Irish League.
-Despite fairly low turnouts for each jurisdiction's leagues, the Setanta Cup drew relatively successful gate receipts and in its three-year existence has had one winner from the North (Linfield in 2005).
+It was an all-island tournament (two groups of four, then semis and final) featuring eight teams, four being from the League of Ireland and four from the Irish League.
+Despite fairly low turnouts for each jurisdiction's leagues, the Setanta Cup drew relatively successful gate receipts and in its existence had two winners from Northern Ireland (Linfield in 2005 and Crusaders in 2012).

 National team

 The Northern Ireland national football team is one of the oldest international teams in the world, it was founded in 1880.
 It originally played as the Ireland national team until 1950 with players selected from both Northern Ireland and the Republic of Ireland, and competed in the British Home Championship which it won eight times.
 Northern Ireland joined FIFA in 1911, and UEFA in 1954.

 The team enjoyed a period of success in the early and mid-80s in which it qualified for two World Cups, most notably in the 1982 tournament in which it topped Group 5 above Spain, Yugoslavia and Honduras to proceed to the second round.
 After a poor run of form in the late 1990s and first few years of the 21st century, and a corresponding slump in the FIFA World Rankings, there was a subsequent revival in the team's fortunes with home wins over Spain and England.
 The team came close to qualifying for the 2008 European Championships, and took part in the Nations Cup competition in 2011 along with Wales, Scotland and the Republic of Ireland.
 Northern Ireland qualified for UEFA Euro 2016, progressing through the group stage and reaching the round of 16.
 In 2018, the national team began their UEFA Nations League debut, in league B.

+Men's team home matches draw significantly higher attendances than those of the NIFL Premiership.
+Attendances at Windsor Park home matches have consistently been in the 14,000-18,000 range in the time period between COVID-19 restrictions were lifted and November 2023.